gr-blog/gregros.dev/posts/web/06/debug-webpages-with-code-using-internal-inspector-api.post.md

 You can view the source directly at the
 [project repo](https://github.com/ChromeDevTools/devtools-frontend/tree/main),
-though, and I’m going to link to it quite frequently in this post.
+though, and I’m going to link to it quite often in this post.

 ## Figuring stuff out